Introduction

 - Q: How does proper waste segregation contribute to efficient disposal?

 A: Segregation is the first and most critical step in waste disposal.
 Properly segregated waste ensures that hazardous materials are isolated from non-hazardous ones, reducing contamination risks by up to 50%.
-It also streamlines subsequent treatment and recycling processes, ensuring that 100% of waste is handled appropriately and cost-effectively. - Q: What are the recommended methods for treating different types of medical waste?
+It also streamlines subsequent treatment and recycling processes, ensuring that 100% of waste is handled appropriately and cost-effectively.

 A: Recommended treatment methods vary by waste type:- Infectious waste: Often treated using autoclaving or chemical disinfection.